 - improved market performance

-Here are the results of how the 394 respondents self-assessed within two areas.
+Here are the results of our business agility report: 394 respondents self-assessed within two areas.

 Top 5 business agility competencies – where a percentage of organizations feel they are doing well: